 Saltillo is a very small city located in the state of Mississippi.
 With a population of 4,987 people and two constituent neighborhoods, Saltillo is the 71st largest community in Mississippi.

 Saltillo real estate is some of the most expensive in Mississippi, although Saltillo house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Saltillo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Saltillo are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saltillo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saltillo is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Saltillo who work in sales jobs (17.10%), office and administrative support (13.46%), and healthcare (10.81%).

-In terms of college education, Saltillo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.45% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Saltillo is somewhat higher than in the average US city of 21.84%: 27.45% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Saltillo in 2010 was $28,168, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,672 for a family of four.
 However, Saltillo contains both very wealthy and poor people as well.

 The people who call Saltillo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saltillo residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Saltillo include Irish, English, German, Scottish, and Italian.

 The most common language spoken in Saltillo is English.
 Other important languages spoken here include Italian and Polish.